elear-solutions/docs/source/coco_technical_documentation/coco_tech_docs_aiot_intelligent_edge/coco_tech_docs_coco_for_devices/coco_tech_docs_linux/coco_tech_docs_linux_internals/cocodb/cocodb_frameworks.rst

         - X
         - To RESOURCE.RESOURCE_EUI (Composite key with CAPABILITY_ID column)
         - TEXT
         - Extended Unique Identifier for uniquely identifying the Resource within this COCO Device.
-The same Resource EUI can exist on two different COCO Devices, so the Unique Device Identifier (Device ID) must be used in combination with Resource EUI to uniquely identify a Resource across the entire COCONet.
+See :ref:`RESOURCE` table for further explanation.

       * - CAPABILITY_ID
         - X
         - To RESOURCE.CAPABILITY_ID (Composite key with RESOURCE_EUI column)
         - INT
         - Unique Identifier of the supported Capability of the Resource.
-The ID should be one of the values of the enum **coco_std_capability_t** declared in **coco_std_api.h**
+See :ref:`RESOURCE_CAPABILITY` table for futher information.

       * - ATTRIBUTE_ID
         - X